vickoc911/org.kde.rain/README.md

 How to install it:

-Download it from GitHub.
+- Download it from GitHub.

-Unzip it and rename the folder to org.kde.autum
+- Unzip it and rename the folder to org.kde.rain

-Copy the folder to .local/share/plasma/wallpapers/ in your home directory.
+- Copy the folder to .local/share/plasma/wallpapers/ in your home directory.

-That's it.
+- That's it.

 ### ☕ Buy Me a Coffee!